workadds11-source/pdf-to-quiz-generator/README.md

 # AI SDK PDF Support Example

-This example demonstrates how to use the [AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) with the `useObject` hook to submit PDF messages to the AI provider of your choice (Google or Anthropic).
+ HI its MOSAB This example demonstrates how to use the [AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) with the `useObject` hook to submit PDF messages to the AI provider of your choice (Google or Anthropic).

 ## Deploy your own